fsspec/fsspec-proxy/README.md

 - fsspec-proxy, a fastAPI-based server which reads/writes to configured storage locations
-- pyscript-fsspec-client, a filesystem implementation that connects to the proxy, allowing even pyscript to access bytes in remote stores
+- pyscript-fsspec-client, a filesystem implementation that connects to the proxy, allowing even pyscript to access bytes in remote stores.

 Now run:
 ```bash
 $ fsspec-proxy dev
 ```
-to start the (unsecured) proxy server, with port 8000.
+This starts the (unsecured) proxy server, with port 8000.
 Further arguments will be passed to fastAPI to configure, for example, the port and address to listen on.